AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Best practices/Distribute data to multiple destination Logstores.md

     ```

-## Scenarios 4: Multi-source dynamic distribution
+## Scenarios 4: multi-source dynamic distribution

 For example, assume that you advertise a game and store log entries of all API requests of the game in a Logstore.
-You want to parse the user-agent request header and distribute the log entries of the requests from iOS, Android, and Windows platforms based on the User-Agent request header.
-You also want to analyze the ratio of advertisements that contribute to business growth based on the request\_method field.
+You want to parse the user-agent request header and then distribute the log entries of the requests from iOS, Android, and Windows platforms based on the user-agent request header.
+You also want to analyze the advertisement conversion rate based on the request\_method field.

-This section describes how to use the data transformation and query features to distribute the log entries.
+In this scenario, you can use the data transformation and query features to distribute the log entries.

--   Raw log entry
+-   Raw log entry:

     ```
     __source__:127.0.0.0